WojtekKamilowski/CI_PP2_WOTM/README.md

 - All icons were found on <a href="https://fontawesome.com/icons">Font Awesome</a>
 - Roboto font <a href="https://fonts.google.com/?fbclid=IwAR0M5mybiiO6URy8GMzAKIYHRdX_lQHlJhwcmI6h-bNFuL90-osnCNZaC8Q">Google Fonts</a>
 - Orange color: #D27D2D generated from <a href="https://htmlcolorcodes.com/colors/cinnamon/">HTML Color Codes</a>
-- Other tones of orange, green and red identyfied using:<a href="https://webaim.org/resources/contrastchecker/">WebAIM Contrast Checker</a>
+- Other tones of orange, green and red identified using:<a href="https://webaim.org/resources/contrastchecker/">WebAIM Contrast Checker</a>
 - Blue color: #002366 <a href="https://www.color-meanings.com/colors-that-go-with-orange/">Color Meanings</a>

 ### Code